abhoi/2017-vrar/_posts/2017-8-31-WEEK1_ARVRcomp.md

    (a) **Requires expensive, high performance build**: The biggest disadvantage as of today is the Vive’s need to be connected to a powerful computer system.
 A sample build today would require an Intel i5-7500, GeForce GTX 1060 3GB GPU, 1TB HDD, 8GB ram, and a decent CPU cooler.

    (b) **Safety Hazard**: There is also the issue with safety.
 There are countless occurrences of VR accidents (or fails) that show how the Vive can be dangerous if not used properly and with appropriate caution.
 This one video compiles a few of these accidents: [youtu.be/ask3K_wiiKg](https://youtu.be/ask3K_wiiKg).
+## Applications

+Various applications of HTC Vive include **VR gaming, education for adults, and data exploration**.

 # 6. CAVE2
 The CAVE2 was developed at UIC and related information can be found at [evl.uic.edu/entry.php?id=2016](https://www.evl.uic.edu/entry.php?id=2016).